FTBAppTeam/vue-cli-plugin-ow-electron-builder/docs/guide/guide.md

 })
 ```

-You will need to rerun `electron:serve` for the changes to take effect.
+You will need to rerun `ow:electron:serve` for the changes to take effect.

 ## Folder Structure